akauppi/GroundLevel-firebase-es/ci/README.md

 $ gcloud builds submit --config=cloudbuild.{app|backend}.merged.yaml ..
 ```

-When using these, make sure you are logged into the correct GCloud project.
+When using these, make sure you are logged into the correct GCP project.

 The author finds the `gcloud builds` workflow great for developing one's CI scripts, since you don't need to commit the changes to version control! 🙂

-### See what is going out
+### See what is being sent out

 It makes sense to optimize the "tarball" going out.
-Not shipping unnecessary files speeds your debug cycles, and also saves storage space (Cloud Build keeps these around).
+Not shipping unnecessary files speeds up your debug cycles, and also saves storage space (Cloud Build keeps these around).

 ```
 $ gcloud meta list-files-for-upload ..